ejyang06/syllabus/lectures/lec3.md

         -- A == A_B == B

-        -- can't play the "merge B and A_B" trick on both sides -- why not?
+        -- can't play the "merge B and A_B" trick on both sides e.g., A_AND_B below -- why not?

         CREATE TABLE A_AND_B(